 Confirmation of your last day worked from your employer is also required before your pension can start.

 Your pension is payable on the latest of (i) the month following the month in which your application is received; (ii) the month following the month you last worked and (iii) the month for which the member elects to begin receiving the pension.
+Pension payments must commence no later than December 1st of the year in which you turn 71.

 If you retire on your normal retirement date, your pension will be effective the first of the month coinciding with or immediately following the date you reach age 65.
 If you retire after age 65, the pension is effective the first of the month following your retirement date.